aurelienizl/image-processing/README.md

 # IMG-PROCESS

-IMG-Process is image manipulation project.
-This project brings together a set of filter functions allowing the manipulation of digital images.
+IMG-Process isa sudoku image manipulation project.
+This project brings together a set of filter functions and segmentation function allowing the manipulation of digital sudoku images in order to resolve them.

 ## Installation